vineetmp/NITCAMP_matching/README.md

 - Define mentor capacity - that is, number of mentees each mentor can guide

-- Initialize list of "unlocked" mentees, and list of "unlocked" mentors
+- Initialize list of "unlocked" mentees (E), and list of "unlocked" mentors (M).

 - Define a "large" number (larger than any mentee/mentor preference value) for scoring purposes.

+- Start search.
+(Outer loop: For mentee e in E; inner loop: For mentor m in M).
+Limit search to mentees and mentors whose matching is not complete.
+Continue search until mentees' capacities (by default = 1) and mentors' capacities (variable from one mentor to another) are reached.

 - Limit search to mentees and mentors whose matching is not complete